yokolet/rubyconf2010/README.markdown

 # RubyConf 2010 / RubyGems to All JVM Languages

 Here are examples used in my presentation at RubyConf 2010.
 You can see my slide at  [http://servletgarden-point.appspot.com/slideshow](http://servletgarden-point.appspot.com/slideshow).
-Samples are modifed so that those won't relay on environment variables on my PC :)
+Samples are modifed so that those won't rely on environment variables on my PC :)

 ## Prerequisite